What is Pregnancy Massage?

-Who delivers Pregnancy Massage?
+Who delivers the therapy?

 What are the benefits of the therapy?

-- stimulates circulation, therefore ensuring nutrients are distributed to all vital organs including the placenta
+- Stimulates circulation, therefore ensuring nutrients are distributed to all vital organs including the placenta

-- improves lymphatic drainage – eliminating toxins and helps reduce oedema (swelling)
+- Improves lymphatic drainage – eliminating toxins and helps reduce oedema (swelling)

-- releases muscular tension of upper back, shoulders, lower back and hips, thus easing the discomfort of sciatica, prolapsed discs and Symphysis Pubis Dysfunction (SPD)
+- Releases muscular tension of upper back, shoulders, lower back and hips, thus easing the discomfort of sciatica, prolapsed discs and Symphysis Pubis Dysfunction (SPD)

-- helps reduce stress and induces deep relaxation
+- Helps reduce stress and induces deep relaxation

-- encourages the release of oxytocin (a pain-reducing hormone)
+- Encourages the release of oxytocin (a pain-reducing hormone)

-- helps to lower or keep high blood pressure balanced
+- Helps to lower or keep high blood pressure balanced

-- helps the mother become more aware of her own body, which can help with the ability to relax during the early stages of labour.
+- Helps the mother become more aware of her own body, which can help with the ability to relax during the early stages of labour.
 This may result in shorter, less painful births with fewer postnatal complications

-- can aid breast feeding success due to increased prolactin and mammary development
+- Can aid breast feeding success due to increased prolactin and mammary development

-- research also suggests that the baby can benefit from massage as ‘feel good’ endorphins are released by the mother during massage and passed onto the baby.
+- Research also suggests that the baby can benefit from massage as ‘feel good’ endorphins are released by the mother during massage and passed onto the baby.

-- we can also teach the Birthing Partner some basic massage techniques to help soothe the mum-to-be and give relaxation and relief; especially useful towards the later stages of pregnancy!
+- We can also teach the Birthing Partner some basic massage techniques to help soothe the mum-to-be and give relaxation and relief; especially useful towards the later stages of pregnancy!